brycehills/Data-Analytics-Pipeline/README.md

  * The histogram of the number of publications.
    * The second histogram is similarly produced, using a log scale.

+---

 ### Objectives: To get familiar with the main components of the data analytic pipeline: schema design, data acquisition, data transformation, and querying.

-Files: wrapper.py  Download wrapper.py, dblp.dtd,  Download dblp.dtd,createRawSchema.sql Download createRawSchema.sql
+* Files: wrapper.py  Download wrapper.py, dblp.dtd,  Download dblp.dtd,createRawSchema.sql Download createRawSchema.sql

-Google Drive (output files from wrapper.py): https://drive.google.com/drive/folders/1Jd8yLNdnyJgYMqOcILZLDTaQ5XGwOtlw?usp=sharing (Links to an external site.)
+* Google Drive (output files from wrapper.py): https://drive.google.com/drive/folders/1Jd8yLNdnyJgYMqOcILZLDTaQ5XGwOtlw?usp=sharing (Links to an external site.)

-Assignment tools: postgres, excel (or some other tool for visualization)
+* Assignment tools: postgres, excel (or some other tool for visualization)

-What to turn in: These files: pubER.pdf, createPubSchema.sql, importPubData.sql, solution.sql, graph.py, graph.pdf.
+* files: pubER.pdf, createPubSchema.sql, importPubData.sql, solution.sql, graph.py, graph.pdf.
 Your solution.sql file should be executable using the command psql -f solution.sql

-### Motivation: implement a data analysis pipeline: data acquisition, transformation and extraction, cleaning, analysis and sharing of results.
-The data is DBLP (Links to an external site.), the reference citation website created and maintained by Michael Ley.

-### Resources:

-#### postgres, MYSQL, or SQLLite

-starter code
+---

-Problem 1: Conceptual Design
+### Problem 1: Conceptual Design
 Design and create a database schema about publications.
 We will refer to this schema as PubSchema, and to the data as PubData.

 E/R Diagram.
 Design the E/R diagram, consisting of the entity sets and relationships below.
 Draw the E/R diagram for this schema, identify all keys in all entity sets, and indicate the correct type of all relationships (many-many or many-one); make sure you use the ISA box where needed.